rashedmakkouk/eslint-config/README.md

 ## IDE Integration

-## VS Code
+### Visual Studio Code

-Before you begin, it is recommended that you use [VS Code Workspace][vscode-workspace] configuration file insde your project.
+Before you begin, it is recommended that you use [VS Code Workspace][vscode-workspace] configuration file inside your project.
 You may use your own, or get a copy of `code-workspace.base.json` file provided with this package from `bases` directory that you can use out-of-the-box.